 The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
-Please check Faculty Information in Bb for office hours schedule and more information on Virtual Office hours.
+Please check Faculty Information in Bb for office hours schedule.

 ASSESSMENT CRITERIA

 Students will receive a handout for each assigned project, and must hold onto this as it will explain the expectations and specs for each assignment.
 All work that is incomplete or does not follow specs will be counted as late and treated as such.